Xangis/ThreeTeeth/README.md

 ThreeTeeth requires the [Microsoft .NET Framework 3.5 or Newer](http://www.microsoft.com/downloads/en/details.aspx?familyid=333325fd-ae52-4e35-b531-508d977d32a6&displaylang=en) and runs on Windows XP or newer.

+If you would like a more modern browser, try [WbBrowse](https://github.com/xangis/wbbrowse), also by me.

 # Usage

 ![Main Navigation Toolbar for the ThreeTeeth Browser](https://github.com/Xangis/ThreeTeeth/blob/master/Images/ThreeTeeth_1.3_Screenshot7.png)